nfcd/PyGeo/README.md

 **Note**: You will need a Python distribution to do the course.
 I recommend Anaconda.
 The preliminaries.pdf explains how to install Anaconda.

+**Acknowledgements**: Comments and corrections by Manuel David Soto Gonzalez, Wiktor Weibull, Lina Jonassen, and the PhDs who took the course greatly improved this content.

 Please send comments or questions to [nestor.cardozo@uis.no](mailto:nestor.cardozo@uis.no)